Skip to main content

 We are subject to intense competition in many of the markets in which we operate, and this may adversely affect our results of operations.

-New technologies are rapidly emerging in the segments in which we do business, with the pace of technological innovation being especially notable in the fields of information systems, electronics and digital media.
+New technologies are rapidly emerging in the segments in which we do business, with the pace of technological innovation being especially notable in the Information & Telecommunication Systems, Electronic Systems & Equipment and Digital Media & Consumer Products segments.
 The development of new and advanced technologies, the continuous, timely and cost-effective incorporation of such technologies into products and services and the effective marketing of such products and services are indispensable to remaining competitive.
 While introducing such products and services requires a significant commitment to research and development, there can be no assurance that our research and development will be successful.
 Failure in our endeavors to develop and incorporate such advanced technologies into products and services in a timely manner, or to achieve market acceptance for such products and services, may negatively affect our business, financial condition and results of operations.

 We enter into a substantial number of long-term contracts, particularly in connection with the construction of nuclear, thermal and hydroelectric power plants.
 We use the percentage-of-completion method to recognize revenue from sales of tangible products under these long-term contracts.
 Under the percentage-of-completion method, we recognize revenue from a sale in an amount equal to estimated total revenue from the arrangement multiplied by the percentage that costs incurred to date bear to estimated total costs at completion based upon the most recently available information.
 The use of the percentage-of-completion method requires us to make significant assumptions about estimates of total contract costs, remaining costs to completion, total contract revenues, contract risks and other factors.
 We charge any anticipated losses on fixed price contracts to operations when we are able to estimate such losses.
 While we employ our best judgment based on available information, there can be no assurance that these estimates will, ultimately, prove to be correct.
 We regularly review these estimates and adjust them as we deem necessary.
 Fluctuations in costs can occur for a variety of reasons, many of which are beyond our control.
 In addition, we or our counterparties may cancel these contracts, which would require us to revise our initial assumptions regarding a particular contract, and may adversely affect our business, financial condition and results of operations.

 Our business strategy seeks to build our business portfolio and achieve a stable and profitable business structure mainly by strengthening our Social Innovation Business, which supplies advanced social infrastructure supported by information and communication technology.
-We plan to devote significant resources to strengthen our Social Innovation Business, which we believe will allow us to exploit synergies across our information and telecommunication systems and social infrastructure businesses.
+We plan to devote significant resources including capital expenditures and R&Ds and are making investments in mergers and acquisitions and in new projects to strengthen our Social Innovation Business.
 To implement this strategy, we have incurred and may continue to incur considerable expenses.
-Our strategy to strengthen our Social Innovation Business is predicated on our ability to coordinate our operations across group companies and segments, foster closer group ties and establish closer capital relationships among our group companies.
 Our efforts to implement this strategy may be unsuccessful or less successful than we currently anticipate.
 Even if these efforts are successful, there is no assurance that we will be able to increase profitability, and even if profitability is achieved, we may be unable to sustain or increase it on a quarterly or annual basis.

 Our business strategy seeks to build our business portfolio and achieve a stable and profitable business structure in part by: